-Utilizing the most reliable, most convenient and cost effective power source is the key to continued productivity.
-Fortunately, most equipment solutions are available in various “flavors” including gasoline powered, electric 120v and 240v, and air-powered solutions.
+Utilising the most reliable, most convenient and cost effective power source is the key to continued productivity.
+Fortunately, most equipment solutions are available in various “flavours” including petrol-powered, electric 120V and 240V and air-powered solutions.
 In fact, some equipment is convertible from gas to electric for ultimate versatility.

-Generally speaking, outside work typically utilizes gasoline-powered solutions.
-Gasoline offers ultimate freedom and versatility with no power cord.
+Generally speaking, outside work typically utilises petrol-powered solutions.
+Petrol offers ultimate freedom and versatility with no power cable.
 When running sprayers from trailer or truck, or on sites with no power, you are left with little option.
-One big advantage of gasoline-powered equipment is their performance, which is generally higher than electric powered units, and at a lower comparable cost.
-The downside to gasoline-powered sprayers includes exhaust emissions, noise, heat, fuel requirement and periodic engine maintenance.
+One big advantage of petrol-powered equipment is their performance, which is generally higher than electric powered units and at a lower comparable cost.
+The downside to petrol-powered sprayers includes exhaust emissions, noise, heat, fuel requirement and periodic engine maintenance.

 Inside work typically is completed with electric units due to zero-emissions and also because of abundant free electricity.
 Besides running quiet, they also offer great performance with materials typically used for interior work.
 The downside to electric units will be on sites with sub-par or zero available power, although this can be overcome with the use of generators.